gitongatonny/MeruNumberTranslator/README.md

 ## Dataset

 The dataset used for the conversion is stored in a CSV file named `MeruNumbers.csv`.

-The file contains the following columns: NumberEquivalent, MeruNumber, and Grammar.
-The dataset covers numbers 1 to 100 and provides the corresponding MeruNumber and grammar for each number.
+The dataset contains numbers 1 to 100 and their corresponding Meru name and morphological grammar.

 ## Usage